SinfulCitrus/FlickrS/README.md

 # FlickrS | Flickr Scraper Script

-Download photos from Flickr in bulk at the highet resolution.
+Download photos from Flickr in bulk at the highest resolution.
-Use: python downloader.py <user_id>
+Use: python downloader.py <username>

 Currently very slow and capped at 100 images, 10 images per 10 pages.
 You can increase these values in downloader.py.
 Personal project.